mantle-labs/minio/README.md

     go run ./main.go server {PATH_TO_DIRECTORY_FILES} --address ":XXXX" --console-address ":XXXX"
     ```
 4. ***If you don't have any MinIO server running***
-    1. Create a directory for storing the shards
+    1. Create a directory for storing the MinIO server data
-    2. Start a minIO server:
+    2. Start a MinIO server:
     ```sh
-    minio server {PATH_TO_DIRECTORY_SHARDS}
+    minio server {PATH_TO_DIRECTORY_DATA_MINIO}
     ```
     3. Create a bucket the same name as the `config` file in [Matricial-sharding](https://github.com/MantleTechnologies/Matricial-sharding)
     4. Go to the clone : `cd {PATH}/minio`